Thesis and Dissertation Preparation and Submission Timeline

 - Each disk will contain 3 PDF files: the full manuscript, as well as the English and Turkish abstracts as an independent files.

 - The full thesis file will be titled with the author's YÖK reference number (e.g., "123456.pdf").
 The abstracts will be titled "English Abstract.pdf" and "Türkçe Özet.pdf", respectively.

-> - Disks will be labelled with indelible ink with 1) the student's full, legal name as is appears with the university registrar, 2) "Atatürk Institute, Boğaziçi University", 3) the degree, i.e., "M.A." or "Ph.D.", and 4) the year.
+- Disks will be labeled with indelible ink with 1) the degree candidate's full, legal name as is appears with the university registrar, 2) "Atatürk Institute, Boğaziçi University", 3) the degree, i.e., "M.A." or "Ph.D.", and 4) the year.

-> - Doctoral candidates will submit seven copies, master's candidates five.
+- Doctoral candidates will submit seven copies, master's candidates five.